-- Grade Point Average: Students must earn a minimum overall GPA of 2.75, and a GPA of 3.00 in coursework applied to their graduate program.
+- Grade Point Average: Students must earn a minimum cumulative GPA of 2.75 and a minimum GPA of 3.0 in courses applied to the degree.

 |Introduction to Political Research|

 |Advanced Quantitative Methods|

 Any POLS courses at the 400 level or above

 Major Learning Outcomes